Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 It is **multi-client capable** by using different template paths, configuration files and script parameters.

 Set-OutlookSignature requires **no installation on servers or clients**.
-You only need a standard file share on a server, and PowerShell and Office on the client.
+You only need a standard file share on a server, and PowerShell and Office.

 A **documented implementation approach**, based on real-life experience implementing the script in a multi-client environment with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and e-mail and client administrators.
 The implementatin approach is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.